understanding pharmacokinetics in a modern world

 The drug concentration is also modified to attain the desired concentration associated with efficacy, not toxicity.
 However, the significant interindividual pharmacodynamic variability at any given plasma concentration requires the use of a range of concentrations.

-That’s why sampling techniques like microsampling have become widely accepted.
+That’s why sampling techniques like remote patient monitoring and microsampling have become widely accepted.
 Microsampling enables researchers to collect smaller blood samples for quantitative analysis of drug concentrations, biomarkers, and metabolites.

 It has particularly become an essential part of off-site pharmacokinetic studies in early drug development as it facilitates: